JannikWempe/blog.jannikwempe.com/cknx8klw007csg1s1ent46edy.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1619355565050/accrTZHyr.png)

 One of the reasons for this is that Svelte does not use a virtual DOM (vDOM).
 Svelte does not rely on the diff between vDOM and DOM to update the DOM.
-The other mentioned frameworks like React, Vue and Angular do use the vDOM.
+The other mentioned frameworks like React, Vue ~~and Angular~~ *(EDIT: Angular uses Incremental DOM)* do use the vDOM.
 You can rad details about this in the Sveltes blog post [Virtual DOM is pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 A quick quote from that post:
 > Svelte is a compiler that knows **at build time** how things could change in your app, rather than waiting to do the work at run time.